Top 5 Ways to Use Brown Rice

 2. Make it into a Power Bowl.
 Brown rice is the perfect foundation for your next power bowl, such as my Pistachio Turmeric Rice Bowl above.
 Line a bowl with brown rice, and top it with veggies, plant protein (tofu, beans, chickpeas, tempeh), nuts, and a flavorful dressing.

 3. Whip it Up into a Dessert.
 Yes!
-Turn to the classic tradition of rice puddings as a healthy dessert, good enough to munch on for breakfast.
-Look for my easy Instant Pot Banana Coconut Brown Rice Pudding (featured above) to appear on The Plant-Powered Dietitian blog soon!
+Turn to the classic tradition of rice puddings as a healthy dessert, good enough to munch on for breakfast, like my Instant Pot Banana Coconut Brown Rice Pudding.

 4. Spice it Up!
 Don’t be afraid to spice up your rice to serve it as a simple side-dish with lentil patties or stewed heirloom beans.
 This Easy Cumin Brown Rice above is a great example.